tytydraco/yessleep/out/A_woman_entered_our_police_station_at_323am_and_begged_to_be_arrested.md

 I ran out from behind the counter and joined Officer Harling as we ran down a hallway that led into the heart of the station, desperate to locate the cries of our two fellow officers on the late night shift with us.

-“This is Officer Patrick Harling,” he panted as we ran down the corridor.
+“This is Officer Harling,” he panted as we ran down the corridor.
 “Requesting backup.
 Power cut at the station, and potential disturbance.”

 “*Roger*,” came a garbled voice from the other end of his radio.